 Let Us Do the Hard Work for You

 We are pleased to offer our customers the chance to recycle their old electrical items.
 This optional collection service is chargeable.
 You can request that our delivery team collect and recycle your old appliance from your delivery address.
-There's a £4.99 charge per unit for this service.
+There's a charge for this service.
 Appliance recycling must be arranged at the point of order.
 Alternatively, you can return your old item to the store and we will recycle the unit free of charge for you.

 All goods for collection and recycling must be disconnected from all water, electrical and gas supply in advance of the goods being removed.
 Integrated appliances must also be removed from their housing.
 Please ensure your old appliances are emptied and fully defrosted where applicable and placed outside your property before our delivery driver arrives.